wiedehopf/graphs1090/README.md

  - https://github.com/wiedehopf/adsb-scripts/wiki/Automatic-installation-for-dump1090-fa

 Otherwise you'll have to configure the location by editing /etc/default/dump1090-fa or /etc/default/readsb.
+For the adsbx image the location is configured in /boot/adsb-config.txt.
+For the piaware image you'll need to configure the location on the online FA stats page.

 ### Reducing writes to the sd-card (enabled by default)